PreClinical (Years 1 & 2)

-- To familiarize the student with the field of dermatology through an overview of types of disorders, procedures, and subspecialties available in dermatology.
+- To familiarize the student with the field of dermatology through an overview of types of disorders, procedures, and treatments common in dermatology.

 - To familiarize the student with the possible sources of knowledge through their peers, faculty members, textbooks, and websites.

 - Students should develop a basic dermatologic vocabulary that enables them to appropriately describe skin lesions.
 For example, students should be familiar with primary and secondary skin lesions and the difference between them.
-It is also important to learn some basic terms such as erythema, violaceous, zoseriform, verrucous, etc.
+It is also important to learn some basic terms such as erythema, violaceous, verrucous, etc. This is one of the most important objectives of this week, regardless of the student’s future clinical plans.
+Dermatology language will be helpful regardless of future practice setting.

-- By nescessity, the skin portion is an overview, and by no means comprehensive.
-Therefore, the materials covered should serve as a foundation that can be built upon in medical school.
+- This is an overview, and by no means comprehensive.
+Therefore, the materials covered should serve as a foundation that can be built upon in clinical training.
 The contents of the course were determined by feedback from those who have taken it before, topics tested on the USMLE, and what the faculty feel is essential for a physician in any specialty to know.

-- Didactic lectures: The large group didactic lectures follow the syllabus in content and organization.
+- Virtual didactic lectures: Currently, in the setting of the Covid-19 pandemic, our lectures will be presented through Zoom.
 The lecturers will be using large numbers of clinical photos to illustrate their topic.
 As dermatology is a visual field that cannot be fully appreciated through text alone, these clinical photographs are crucial to developing a full understanding of the lecture material.

 - Dermatology Online Atlases: There are many available.
 Some have excellent quality images and didactic information.
-Others have poor quality control.
+See below.

 - General Dermatology References: These are available for students interested in further reading on a particular topic.
 All these texts are available in the Health Sciences Library: